• Skip to primary navigation

 Remaining Ingredients.
 Stir in the chicken stock or chicken broth, vinegar, Worcestershire sauce, honey, chili flakes, salt and pepper, hot sauce.

-Collard Greens in a pot
+Tender Collard Greens simmering in a pot

 Boom!
 Done!
 You collard greens are ready to serve.
 They look so good, don't they?
 Sprinkle on the red pepper flakes, maybe a couple splashes of hot sauce.